Elimination via saturation: Abstract

 \section{Abstract}

 This short paper presents saturation-based algorithms for homogenization and elimination.
-Saturation can be computed using syzygies, hence the Gröbner-bases-driven algorithms work with respect to \emph{any} monomial order, in particular, they do not require the use of block-elimination orders.
+This algorithm can compute elimination ideals by using syzygies and ideal membership test, hence it works with \emph{any} monomial order, in particular without the use of block-elimination orders.
 The used saturation is a translation of the geometric fact that the projective closure of an affine scheme has no components in the hyperplane at infinity.

 \keywords{ Elimination, homogenization, saturation, ideal quotients, syzygies, projective closure, \nameft{Gröbner} bases } \subjclass[2010]{ 13D02, 13P10, 13P15, 68W30, 14Q99, }